Probate Q&A Series

 • Supporting documents such as invoices, receipts, and signed service agreements.

-4. Submit the Claim to the Clerk’s Office
+4. Submit the Claim to the Personal Representative

 5. Monitor Claim Approval or Denial

-The PR has 90 days from the date you file to allow or reject your claim.
+The PR has 90 days after a claim is presented to allow or reject it; otherwise, the claim is deemed rejected.
 If allowed, the PR will schedule payment when estate funds permit.
-If denied, you must file a civil action in the probate county within 90 days of the denial notice or your claim will be forever barred.
+If denied, you must commence an action on the claim within three months after notice of rejection or the claim will be forever barred.
 See N.C.
-Gen. Stat. § 28A-19-3(g).
+Gen. Stat. § 28A-19-16.

 Checklist: Preparing and Filing Your Creditor Claim